isomerpages/moe-yishunsec/_instructional-programme/Mathematics.md

 ### Highlights / Achievements

-• All Singapore Secondary Mathematics Competition for Normal Course Students 2022.
-Our Sec 1 Normal Academic and Normal Technical students won the Top five in the Individual Category and top five in Team Category.
+• <b>All Singapore Secondary Mathematics Competition for Normal Course Students 2022. </b> Our Sec 1 Normal Academic and Normal Technical students won the Top five in the Individual Category and top five in Team Category.